DandelionBold/MyNixOS/docs/README.md

 sudo nixos-rebuild switch
 ```

+2) Enable Faster Downloads (Optional but Recommended)

+This configuration includes **optimized binary caches** for much faster package downloads.
+When you use this flake, it automatically configures:

+- **`cache.nixos.org`** - Official NixOS binary cache
+- **`hydra.nixos.org`** - Full nixpkgs ecosystem cache

+**What this means for you:**
+- ✅ **10x faster builds** - Downloads pre-built packages instead of compiling from source
+- ✅ **Lower bandwidth usage** - Only downloads what you don't have
+- ✅ **Automatic verification** - Cryptographically signed packages ensure security
+- ✅ **Zero configuration** - Works automatically when you use this flake

+**No additional setup needed!** These optimizations are built into the flake configuration and activate automatically when you build your system.

-2) Get this repo
+3) Get this repo
 ```bash
 cd ~
 git clone https://github.com/DandelionBold/MyNixOS.git
 cd MyNixOS
 ```

-3) Choose a host to build (see what exists)
+4) Choose a host to build (see what exists)
 ```bash
 nix flake show
 ```
 Typical options: `laptop`, `desktop`, `vm`, `laptop@personal`.

-4) Generate hardware config for YOUR machine/variant
+5) Generate hardware config for YOUR machine/variant
 ```bash
 # example for vm personal
 sudo mkdir -p hosts/vm/personal sudo nixos-generate-config --show-hardware-config > hosts/vm/personal/hardware-configuration.nix
 ```

-5) Pick which users to create on this host
+6) Pick which users to create on this host
 ```bash
 nano hosts/vm/personal/personal.nix
 ```